akvorado/akvorado/console/data/docs/02-configuration.md

       cleanup.policy: delete
 ```

+Another useful setting is `retention.bytes` to limit the size of the
+topic in bytes too.

 Currently, the orchestrator service won't update the replication
 factor.
 The configuration entries are kept in sync with the content of
 the configuration file.